Squid-oid/cva_risk_management_thesis/README.md

 # cva_risk_management_thesis
-The Code for my Masters Thesis in Engineering Physics 2025.
+The Code for my Masters Thesis, written together with Isabelle Byman, in cooperation with the Nordea XVA desk and under the supervision of Lund University, completed spring 2025.
 Generates a simulated financial environment and trains an RL agent to efficiently hedge CVA risks.

 The training happens in trainModel.ipynb under PPO.
 The environment is handeled in dev_env.py under PPO, which generates environments based on simulated markets created by generate_paths_HW in Environment.